Superar/Puntuguese/gathering/README.md

 # Corpus Creation Interface

-This folder contains the web interface (in Portuguese) for the gathering of puns in the BRHuM corpus project.
+This folder contains the web interface (in Portuguese) for the gathering of puns in the Puntuguese corpus project.

 ## How to use